jays-codes/ud-springboot3-spring6/README.md

 Jay's proj repo for Springboot 3 and Spring Framework 6 training (conducted by R.Karanam - udemy) (from latest).
 List below ARE NOT NOTES.
 They are topics covered as of latest.

 proj: spring-aop-demo (dep: <none> | jdk21, gradle, springboot 3.2.4)
+- created custom annotation to map to specific pointcut - @TrackTime
 - created CommonPointcutConfig; used bean arg for pointcuts
 - create PerformanceTrackingAspect; used @Around, ProceedingJoinPoint, proceed()
 - @After, @AfterReturning / Object arg in Advice for results, @AfterThrowing, Exception arg in Advice